 It will taste better.
 If you don’t believe it, do the pitcher trick with half of the bottle and use the other half as a control, and see if it doesn’t improve the taste of the wine.

 12. Keep bugs out of your drinks

-Want a glass of lemonade on the front porch, but hate how the gnats love the sugar as much as you do?
+Want to enjoy a glass of lemonade on the front porch, but hate how the gnats love the sugar as much as you do?
 Invert a coffee filter and punch a straw through it.
-Then place the filter on top of the drink for a cheap, easy lid.
+Then place the filter on top of your drink for a cheap, easy lid.